-- 1.1 This Sustainability Report has been prepared to support the Wickham Market Neighbourhood Plan Submission Stage (Regulation 16) Consultation Version.
-It demonstrates how the Wickham Market Neighbourhood Plan ('the Plan') contributes towards the achievement of sustainable development. - 1.2 Sustainable development is about ensuring a better quality of life for everyone, now and for generations to come.
+- 1.1 This Sustainability Report, which incorporates Strategic Environmental Assessment (SEA), has been prepared to support the Wickham Market Neighbourhood Plan Submission Stage (Regulation 16) Consultation Version.
+It has been prepared under Regulation 12 of the Environmental Assessment of Plans and Programmes Regulations and demonstrates how the Wickham Market Neighbourhood Plan ('the Plan') contributes towards the achievement of sustainable development. - 1.2 In February 2018, Wickham Market Parish Council published a draft SEA Scoping Report for consultation with Suffolk Coastal District Council (now East Suffolk Council) and the statutory bodies (the Environment Agency, Natural England and Historic England).
+Following representations received, a final SEA Scoping Report was prepared in April 2019 to inform this Sustainability Report/SEA. - 1.3 Sustainable development is about ensuring a better quality of life for everyone, now and for generations to come.
 It is about considering the long-term environmental, social and economic issues and impacts in an integrated and balanced way.
 The UK Government has set five guiding principles to achieve the sustainable development purpose.
-These principles form the basis for policy in the UK and are as follows: - Living within environmental limits - Ensuring a strong, healthy and just society - Building a strong, stable and sustainable economy - Promoting good governance - Using sound science responsibly - 1.3 One of the means by which sustainable development can be achieved is through the land-use planning process. - 1.4 The Plan can help to achieve sustainable development as it aims to ensure that development meets the needs of people living and working in the Neighbourhood Area, while at the same time helping to ensure that adverse environmental impacts are minimised.
+These principles form the basis for policy in the UK and are as follows: - Living within environmental limits - Ensuring a strong, healthy and just society - Building a strong, stable and sustainable economy - Promoting good governance - Using sound science responsibly - 1.4 One of the means by which sustainable development can be achieved is through the land-use planning process. - 1.5 The Plan can help to achieve sustainable development as it aims to ensure that development meets the needs of people living and working in the Neighbourhood Area, while at the same time helping to ensure that adverse environmental impacts are minimised.